 Press the Water Management App to begin the field operation wizard.
-Be sure to choose the correct surveying survey and press
+Be sure to choose the correct surveying configuration.

-Drive to the location where you want to start the
+Drive to the location where you want to start the survey and press Start Survey.

-Start Survey

 Surveying with Plow

 When surveying with the installation tractor and plow, the plow must be completely raised so the GPS antenna distance to ground is consistent for every run and matches the Antenna Distance To Ground entered in the display.